 In 1982, Brother developed an electronic personal printer equipped with thermal printing technology.
 Later, this technology was applied to label printers, the products with which Brother has high market shares today.
 In the late 1980s, Brother also developed thermal fax machines and laser printers, entering into the information and communications equipment field.
 In 1985, Brother released the CNC* Tapping Center, a tapping machine equipped with a numerical control system, and dramatically advanced its industrial equipment business.

-Expanded business into information and communications equipment field.
-Released FAX-100.
+Entry into the information and communications equipment field.
+FAX-100 launched.

-Released OEM "P-touch" label writer for Japanese specifications.
+OEM "P-touch" label writers using thermal transfer technology for Japanese specifications launched.

 - Stands for Computer Numerical Control